tomrobinson96/Test/README.md

 WIP
 Currently: Finished creating components, ironing out bugs

-# To play either game mode
+# How to load the game

   1. Download this repository
   2. Open 'Builds'